-The Tualatin Valley Rock and Gem Club of Oregon, representing members in Washington County, specifically Beaverton, Hillsboro, and Forest Grove areas on the westside of Portland, offer a wide variety of educational programs and expertise in geology.
+The Tualatin Valley Gem Club of Oregon, representing members in Washington County, specifically Beaverton, Hillsboro, and Forest Grove areas on the westside of Portland, offer a wide variety of educational programs and expertise in geology.

 The group holds regularly scheduled meetings open to the general public and offers a wide range of events for members and the general public including rock and mineral shows, classes, field trips, banquets, picnics, and other social and educational programs.
 The club also works closely with other rock clubs and the Rice Northwest Rock and Mineral Museum, the museum for rocks and minerals in the Pacific Northwest located in Hillsboro, with their educational and outreach programs.